 Accusation: “You’re a freaking misogynist.”

-Possible responses from different characters each with their unique perceptions of the story world that (1) reveals something about them and (2) when credible and specific builds characterization:
+Possible responses from different characters each with their unique perceptions of the story world that (1) reveals something about them and (2) when credible and specificly builds characterization:

 “That’s not true!”